empasquer/springboot-vue-template/README.md

       *(If you encounter CORS issues, use [http://127.0.0.1:5173](http://127.0.0.1:5173) instead.)*
     - **Backend**: [http://localhost:8080](http://localhost:8080)
     - **H2 Database**: [http://localhost:8080/h2-console](http://localhost:8080/h2-console)

+*⚠️ It may take the db some time to get initialized - breathe for 30 seconds and it should be alright then.*

 🎉 Your app is now running.
 Great job!